Measure the Critical Rendering Path

 Try it

-The previous example may seem a little daunting on first sight, but in reality, it's fairly straightforward.
-The Navigation Timing API captures all the relevant timestamps and our code waits for the onload event to fire—recall that onload event fires after domInteractive, domContentLoaded and domComplete—and computes the difference between the various timestamps.
+In this example, the Navigation Timing API captures all the relevant timestamps.
+Our code waits for the onload event to fire, which is after domInteractive, domContentLoaded and domComplete.
+It then computes the difference between the various timestamps.

-All said and done, we now have some specific milestones to track and a basic function to output these measurements.
-Note that instead of printing these metrics on the page you can also modify the code to send these metrics to an analytics server (Google Analytics does this automatically), which is a great way to keep tabs on performance of your pages and identify candidate pages that can benefit from some optimization work.
+We now have some specific milestones to track and a basic function to output these measurements.
+You can modify this code to send these metrics to an analytics server instead of printing the results.
+Then you can keep track of your page performance and identify pages that can benefit from optimization.

 What about DevTools?